Epidaurus

 Getting to Epidaurus

-Booking Day Trips
+Booking a Day Trip

 You can book a day trip, which is the most comfortable way to explore the best of Epidaurus.
 We have day tours as well as various circuits which visit other cities.

-By car
+By Car

 If you like to drive and prefer to visit the sanctuary at your own pace, you can hire a car and explore various parts of the peninsula.
 Check and compare rental car prices here.